 Schools will ask for letters from people outside of the student’s family who can explain the nature of the relationship between the student and the NCP.
 This third party might be a guidance counselor who can explain that she has never met the NCP at a parent event, a clergy member who can discuss the student’s family situation, an attorney who can explain challenges the custodial family has had securing child support, or a mental health professional discussing the impact the NCP has had on the student.

 - Third party support may not be necessary if the student would be placed at risk by contacting the NCP.

-Some colleges may view restraining orders restricting the non-custodial parent’s access to the student or the student’s custodial parent, or that the NCP had been arrested or faced criminal charges for domestic violence as enough documentation.
+Some colleges may view restraining orders restricting the non-custodial parent’s access to the student or the student’s custodial parent as enough documentation.
 Court records that outline the circumstances whereby the non-custodial parental rights were terminated also may be part of this process.
 The student will need to provide copies of protection from abuse orders, social worker reports, or law enforcement records.
-Even if there is no current danger, students are encouraged to submit past documentation, as colleges do not want to put their candidates at risk as part of a financial aid application.
+Even if there is no current danger, students are encouraged to submit past documentation, as colleges do not want to put their candidates at risk as part of the financial aid application process.

 Schools are careful to safeguard the privacy of all families and won’t allow one parent to see the information submitted by the other.
 All education records, including financial aid applications and supporting documentation, are protected by the Family Educational Rights and Privacy Act (FERPA).
 Families need to remember that both the federal government and the schools consider it the family’s primary responsibility to pay for the child’s education and will not determine financial aid eligibility until they have assessed the family’s ability to pay.